NoviceCodeVoyager/NoviceCodeVoyager/README.md

-# 👋 Hello, I'm NoviceCodeVoyager!
+# 👋 Hello, I'm novicecodevoyager!

 I'm an independent learner passionate about development, currently based in Seoul, South Korea.
 I have experience in the development field at an IT company.
 Currently, I am taking a break to address the areas where I feel lacking in my knowledge and focus on self-directed learning and skill improvement.